christsven/H.E.A.T/factions/NSPR Volunteer Rifle Contingent.md

 ### Foreign aid

-As part of undisclosed weapon shipments from alligned nations, INDEPENDENT forces receive a free medium mortar as part of their artillery section.
+As part of undisclosed weapon shipments from alligned nations, NSPR forces receive a free medium mortar as part of their artillery section.

 This unit is counted as a regular mortar with a spotter.
 It does not block